Sorting Algorithms

 **TLDR: Sorting Algorithms** covers everything a high school or early college student needs to understand the four core sorting algorithms — bubble, insertion, merge, and quicksort — without the bloat.
 You'll see exactly how each algorithm moves data, trace through worked examples step by step, and learn how to compare them using Big-O notation.
 The book opens by building the vocabulary you need (stable, in-place, comparison-based) so nothing in the later sections catches you off guard.

-This is a focused **sorting algorithms explained for beginners** guide, not a 600-page textbook.
-It's 10–20 pages because that's what the topic requires.
+This is a focused **sorting algorithms explained for beginners** guide, short by design.
 Every section leads with the one thing you need to remember, then backs it up with concrete numbers and traced examples.
 Common student mistakes — like assuming quicksort is always faster, or misreading O(n log n) — are called out and corrected directly.

 The final section gives you a side-by-side comparison table and explains which sorting algorithm real programming languages actually use under the hood, so you leave with context, not just memorized steps.
 If you're working through an **AP Computer Science** or intro college CS course and need a no-filler **data structures and algorithms study guide**, this is the shortest path from confused to confident.